 Common Triggers That Cause Dogs to Slow Down on Walks:

 If a dog experiences multiple stressors at once, this can lead to trigger stacking—where small stresses build up until they become overwhelming.
 This can cause your dog to shut down, freeze, or avoid walking altogether.
+Read more on my blog post to discover more about trigger stacking in dogs.

 What to Do: